antrea-io/antrea/docs/antctl.md

 yaml and json output.
 If users want a non blocking operation, an option: `--wait=false` can be added to start the traceflow without waiting for result.
 Then, the deletion operation will not be conducted.
-Besides, users can specify header protocol (ICMP, TCP and UDP), source/destination ports and TCP flags.
+Besides, users can specify header protocol (ICMP, TCP and UDP), source/destination ports and TCP flags, and can specify if it's IPv6 or not as well.

 For example: